 When you look around inside a modern apartment, you may notice a slew of “smart” appliances, such as smart lights, smart thermostats, and smart refrigerators.
 Next to safety and security, the top amenity residents want is convenience.

 That’s where building automation comes into play.
 Today’s tenants want their daily lives to be automated.
-They want building processes — such as adjusting the room temperature and opening the door for guests — to happen automatically and to be controlled in one place.
+They want building processes — such as adjusting the room temperature, opening the door for guests, or sensing movement or heat through infrared sensors — to happen automatically and to be controlled in one place.

 And that’s achieved with IoT devices, which communicate with each other through integrations.
 By integrating your building’s proptech systems, your tenants can control all building processes from one app.